 Have you been looking for a simple and beautiful baby blanket pattern?
 If so, this blanket stitch blanket is it!

 This easy crochet baby blanket pattern is a quick baby shower gift!
-It works up quick, and it is a beginner-friendly blanket, which means it will be the perfect project for new crocheters who’d like to try something a bit harder.
+A beginner-friendly blanket like this one is perfect for new crocheters who would like to try something a bit harder.

 Scroll on down for the free crocheted baby blanket pattern (and 14 bonus blanket sizes as well!), or purchase the ad-free PDF and learn how to make the blanket stitch in crochet!
 I hope you enjoy this simple and beautiful blanket.